 Look up what’s available in your area.
 There’s no obligation to stay at an event that’s not working for you.
 If nothing else, you might learn something useful.
 Some of the advice I’m sharing here is from a counselor I met at one of these meetings.

 When you find yourself getting overwhelmed by a job application, try breaking it down and doing it in parts.
 I save my applications as I go.
 That way, if my attention starts slipping, I can come back to them later.

 If the application form lets you save your responses, do so.
 If there’s no option to save, maybe you can save your work in another file and paste it into the form once you’re done.

 My brother told me never to let my job search go for longer than two hours a day, because it would cause stress and anxiety.
 Looking for a job for hours on end isn’t healthy.
 It could also cut down on the amount of time you spend with family and friends.
 And social relationships can help you maintain good mental health.

 It’s important to remember that even with our disabilities, we can find work we enjoy.
-And some people say that their disability has
+And some people say that their disability has helped them excel.

 During this strange time, your job search might take a lot longer than it normally would.
 You might start to doubt your ability to submit good applications or to do well in an interview.